Calculating in situ diversification and historical dispersal

 Ancestral area reconstruction for Akodon species and in situ diversification metrics

-In this section we will show how Herodotools can get the results coming from macroevolutionary analysis, particularly, analysis of ancestral state reconstruction, to understand the role of diversification and historical dispersal at assemblage level.
-For this we will use an ancestral area reconstruction performed with BioGeoBEARS, a tool commonly used in macroevolution.
+In this section, we demonstrate how Herodotools can use results from macroevolutionary analyses—particularly ancestral state reconstructions—to disentangle the roles of diversification and historical dispersal at the assemblage level.
+To do so, we use an ancestral area reconstruction performed with BioGeoBEARS, a tool commonly used in macroevolution.

-a_region <- Herodotools::get_region_occ(comm = akodon_pa_tree, site.region = site_region)The object created in the last step can be used in an auxiliary function in Herodotools to easily obtain the Phyllip file required to run the analysis of ancestral area reconstruction using BioGeoBEARS.
+a_region <- Herodotools::get_region_occ(comm = akodon_pa_tree, site.region = site_region)The object generated in the previous step can be passed to an auxiliary Herodotools function to easily produce the PHYLIP file required for ancestral area reconstruction in BioGeoBEARS.

 # save phyllip file